alanbjohnston/CubeSatSim/README.md

 There are several hardware versions and software branches to go with them - see below for information.

+There is experimental CubeSatSim code under the cubesatsim directory that runs on a Raspberry Pi Pico instead of a Raspberry Pi Zero, which can be very hard to find right now.

 See the Wiki Software Install page for more details: https://github.com/alanbjohnston/CubeSatSim/wiki/2.-Software-Install.
 The software runs on any Raspberry Pi including the Raspberry Pi 4B, 3B, 3B+, Pi Zero, Pi Zero W, or Pi Zero 2 W.

 There are two ways to get the CubeSatSim software for your Pi.